 In her new book, Fateful Triangle: How China Shaped U.S.-India Relations During the Cold War (2020), Tanvi Madan establishes China’s central influence on the U.S.-India diplomatic relationship in between 1949 to 1979.
 Through an examination of the triangular relationship between the countries in this formative period, the book offers deep insights for policymakers into potential regional and global implications.

-Madan will speak about U.S. and Indian perceptions and policies towards China, as well as the trilateral relationship between the countries.
-Following the discussion of Fateful Triangle, there will be a brief Q&A session followed by a book signing.
-Copies of Fateful Triangle: How China Shaped U.S.-India Relations During the Cold War will be available for purchase.
+Madan delivered a talk about U.S. and Indian perceptions and policies towards China, as well as the trilateral relationship between the countries.
+Following the discussion of Fateful Triangle, there was be a brief Q&A session followed by a book signing.

-This event is co-sponsored by Georgetown University India Initiative and the Asian Studies Program.
+This event was co-sponsored by Georgetown University India Initiative and the Asian Studies Program.

 Tanvi Madan is a senior fellow in the Project on International Order and Strategy in the Foreign Policy program and director of the India Project at the Brookings Institution in Washington, DC.
 She is the author of Fateful Triangle: How China Shaped U.S.-India Relations During the Cold War (2020).
 Madan has a Ph.D. in public policy from the University of Texas at Austin.